Derived logarithmic deformation theory and moduli stacks of derived logarithmic structures: ( -typical) Infinite root stacks

-is colimit-preserving and compatible with fpqc localizations.
-Using Lemma\autoref{descentofcotangent}, without loss of generality, we might as well assume that $X\simeq\spet(A,M)$ is log-affine.
+is an equivalence. \end{thm} \begin{proof} Without loss of generality, we might as well assume that $X\simeq\spet(A,M)$ is log-affine.
 We only need to show that the following natural map is an equivalence.
-We form the following commutative diagram
+This follows from Theorem\autoref{satdescent} and Proposition\autoref{719719}. \end{proof}